Jason Peace + Maisha Jackson

 Did you incorporate any cultural or religious traditions in any part of your day?
 If yes, tell us more.

 Yes!
 Libation in African cultures is a ritual of heritage.
 A drink offering to honor and please the Creator, our sacred ancestors, humans present and not present, as well as the environment.
 We love to have a great time, honor our passed relatives, and celebrate with our family and friends.
-On the bottom of our invitations, it read “love, laughter, and libations to follow”.
+On the bottom of our invitations, they read “love, laughter, and libations to follow”.

 We are big on family.
 The unity candle symbolized the joining of our families as one.